bees-hive/elegant-git/docs/commands.md

 usage: git elegant show-workflows
 ```

-Shows all personal and common workflows files that are available in the
+Prints all personal and common workflows files that are available in the
 repository.

-Personal workflows are located in `.git/.workflows` directory and common ones
+There are two types of workflows.
+The personal workflows are located in
+`.git/.workflows` directory while the common ones are in \'.workflows`.
-are in \'.workflows` relatively to the repository root directory.
+All directories are located relatively to the repository root directory.

 Approximate command's output is
 ```bash